 If you’ve ever felt like your inbox is overflowing, there’s good reason for it.
 Research shows that we send 124.5 billion business emails (in addition to 111.1 billion consumer emails) every single day.
 That means the average office worker is getting 121 emails per day!

 Most people toss a fair amount of those emails into their junk folder—which can be an unnerving idea if you’re in the marketing business.
 After all, how do you send customers the right email without overwhelming them?
-How do you offer relevant info without ending up with the spam messages?
+How do you email automation and offer relevant info without ending up with the spam messages?